foundersandcoders/coursebook/src/learn/database/index.md

 [ { name: 'tasks' }, ... ]
 ```

 Your database is now ready to use.
 We just need to make it available to other parts of our application by exporting the `db` object.
-Here's the full `database/db.js` file:
+Here's the full `database/db.js` file you need, with explanatory comments:

 ```js
 const { readFileSync } = require("node:fs");